krabo0om/tuya-sniffer/README.md

 # tuyapi sniffer

-Builds a Docker image running the [https://github.com/TuyaAPI/cli](tuyapi/cli) to extract keys and IDs of Tuya devices.
+Builds a Docker image running the [tuyapi/cli](https://github.com/TuyaAPI/cli) to extract keys and IDs of Tuya devices.

+This image targets ARM 32-bit architectures like the Raspberry Pi family.
+For x86, just change the `FROM` command to use a x86 base image.

 ## Usage